gbrlbrbs/FlightDelaysSpark/README.md

 The cluster is made of a Spark master node and four worker nodes.
 There's also a container running JupyterLab to open notebooks and Python files and a container running a Postgres database.
 We will compare the time of operations in Spark and Postgres as well as running the workflow in Spark.
 To connect to JupyterLab, point to <localhost:8888>.
 To run the analysis, go to `src/analyze.ipynb` inside JupyterLab and run the notebook.

 Spark master UI is at <localhost:9090> and each worker is at ports 909X, X from 1 to 4.

+We provide Make commands to clean the containers and the volumes easier than by hand, to clean containers run `$ make clean-containers` and to clean volumes run `$ make clean-volumes`.